OutSystems/docs-product/src/setup/lifetime-configure.md

 ![](images/lifetime-configure-5.png)

-If you were already managing users and roles in the Service Center console of the environment, check the difference between [Service Center and LifeTime Roles](https://success.outsystems.com/Support/Enterprise_Customers/Installation/Service_Center_and_LifeTime_Roles).

 The environment users that already exist in LifeTime will not be imported.
 You can check the list of these users in section **Existing LifeTime Users**.